 Noxious weed control was undertaken on isolated occurrences of Canadian thistle (Cirsium arvense) and scentless chamomile (Matricaria prforate) on the Site.
 Pest Away has assisted with noxious weed control since 2012, resulting in a large reduction in both noxious weeds.
-On July 25, 2022, Pest Away sprayed approximately 110 gallons of Milestone with Telar XP at 7 ounces per acre, Escort XP w/R-11 Activator at 2 ounces per acre, and Bio 90 at 1 quart/100 gallons near roads and reclaimed areas.
+In 2024, Pest Away spot treated roads, reclaimed areas and other site areas by applying 175 gallons of Milestone with Telar XP at 7 ounces per acre, Escort XP w/R-11 Activator at 2 ounces per acre, and Bio 90 at 1 quart/100 gallons.